jrapudg/Behavioural-Cloning/write_up.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was based on NVIDIA's architecture (https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+![alt text][image1]

 My first step was to use a convolution neural network model similar to the Traffic signs classifier.
 It was a LeNet architecture.
-I thought this model might be appropriate because both models extract relevant features from the images that can help to come up with an acceptable regression model.
+I thought this model might be appropriate because it extracts relevant features from the images that can help to come up with an acceptable regression model.
 I used 10 epochs.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.